💝 NYPD Commissioner and Vietnam Veteran Raymond Kelly

 Contains a variety of historic images

-To submit any veteran to be profiled here, please contact us.
+To submit any veteran to feature here, please contact us.
 To submit any photos, e-mail heroes “at” ilovemytroops.com or email@example.com with photo(s).
 Photo(s) must be either .jpg, .gif or .png format only.